 Back to all events

-Digital sovereignty and the responsibility of the state
+Digital sovereignty and the jurisdiction of the state

-As part of a panel discussion on June 13, the Swiss Data Alliance will present a white paper on digital sovereignty that brings together important findings from recent years.
+As part of a panel discussion, the Swiss Data Alliance will present a white paper on digital sovereignty on June 13 that bundles important findings from recent years.
 We understand the term in a narrow sense as the ability of a state to actively shape its own position and protect itself from digital threats.

 Christian Laux